telehash/TMesh/TMesh.md

 There are currently three different types of epochs defined:

 * `SYNC` - used for synchronization signalling
-* `INIT` - only used to send initial encrypted handshakes to create a new link
+* `INIT` - only used to send initial encrypted handshakes to establish a new link
-* `LINK` - encrypted telehash packets from an established link
+* `LINK` - encrypted telehash packets for an established link

 ### SYNC Epochs

-The synchronization process requires a shared or commonly configured source of epoch IDs or out of band mechanism for exchanging them dynamically.
+The synchronization process requires a shared or commonly configured source of sync epoch IDs or out of band mechanism for exchanging them dynamically.
 A `SYNC` epoch only assists with background synchronization and establishment of a unique one-time `INIT` epoch for the handshaking process.

-With every sync knock one or more motes may be receiving and transmitting at the same time on the same epoch increasing the risk of interference so they are only used as strictly necessary and as infrequently as possible.
+With every sync knock one or more motes may be receiving and transmitting at the same time on the same epoch increasing the risk of interference, so they are only used as strictly necessary and as infrequently as possible.

-Each sync knock is always set to window sequence 0 so that the PHY is stable since the time of the windowing is not, the payload always includes the prefixed 8 IV bytes.
+Each sync knock is always set to window sequence 0 so that the PHY is stable since the time of the windowing is not, the payload always includes the prefixed 8 nonce base bytes.
 The encrypted payload of 56 bytes contains:

 * `0..3` Cipher Sets supported (optional, up to 4 ordered CSIDs)
 * `4..7` random seed (4 bytes)